RibbonDiff — User Guide

 open -a RibbonDiff /tmp/.ribbondiff-cli--control.json old.txt new.txt

-5. Saving files 👑
+7. Saving files and workspaces 👑

 Save (⌘S)